Experience and About This Program

 My experience in the financial industry started approximately 14 years ago, when I was hired as a trading assistant / analyst on the Risk Arbitrage desk for a top 5 investment bank based in New York, NY.
 Following 3 years of employment, I moved into an analyst position for the FX desk of yet another bank located in Manhattan.
 It was at this time that my interest in trading began to take off, and I opened a personal account in order to begin gathering more experience on my own time.

-Not long after I was hired at the the bank, I received a rare opportunity to work for a top 10 hedge fund based in Stamford, CT.
-I snapped at the opportunity and stayed there for approximately 3.5 years before going on my own and launching a fund with a sole partner as a CTA (Commodity Trading Advisor).
+Not long after I was hired at the the bank, I received a rare opportunity to work for a large hedge fund based in Stamford, CT.
+I took the opportunity and stayed there for approximately 3.5 years before going on my own and launching a fund with a sole partner as a CTA (Commodity Trading Advisor).

 When I am asked about how this experience has attributed to any understandings in terms of how I trade these days, I answer with one word: accountability.
 Working with other people’s money demands respect, professionalism, and honesty.
 Most of what I know from a technical basis, that I believe allow me to get to the level I am today, was self-taught by going against the grain of common beliefs.
 I am as good as I have ever been, and I believe it is simply a function of me spending so many hours doing one specific task, over and over again.